Welcome from our Chair & Chief Executive

 We will get assurance by:

-- using Annual Assurance Statements from all social landlords to inform our assessment of risk in each landlord;
+- using Annual Assurance Statements from all social landlords to inform our assessment of risk in each landlord and focus on priorities for tenants;

 - monitoring, assessing and reporting on social landlords’ performance on: